Agaro-Team/AgaroVote/README.md

 # 🗳️ AgaroVote

-**AgaroVote** is a Web3-based decentralized voting system designed to bring transparency, integrity, and trustless governance to every decision-making process — from small community polls to large-scale elections.
+**AgaroVote** is a Web3-based decentralized voting system designed to bring transparency, integrity, and trustless governance to every decision making process from small community polls to large-scale elections.

 Inspired by the WETH contract, which secures over $10 billion with fewer than 50 lines of code, AgaroVote follows the same principle of elegant simplicity with massive impact.
-That is the power of decentralization — openness, auditability, and code-based trust replacing intermediaries and manipulation.
+That is the power of decentralization, openness, auditability, and code-based trust replacing intermediaries and manipulation.

 We believe that what begins as simple can become transformative through decentralization.
 AgaroVote extends this principle, creating a system where governance is secure, transparent, and rewarding for all.